ML-Bioinfo-CEITEC/HybriDetector/README.md

 ### Arguments

-`--sample` - fastq file names here written without the ".fastq.gz" suffix sepparated by space
+`--sample` - Fastq file names here written without the ".fastq.gz" suffix separated by space.

-`--read_length` - [75] maximal lenght of seqeunced read within input fastq file (integer)
+`--read_length` - [75] Maximal length of sequenced read within input fastq file (integer).

-`--is_umi` - [FALSE] specify whether your library contains extracted UMIs in the read header (boolean)
+`--is_umi` - [FALSE] Specify whether your library contains extracted UMIs in the read header (boolean).

-`--map_perc_single_genomic` - [0.85] specify the percentage when the alignment of single genomic non-chimeric reads will be reported.
+`--map_perc_single_genomic` - [0.85] Specify the percentage when the alignment of single genomic non-chimeric reads will be reported.
 Only if the ratio of "aligned length / read length" is higher than or equal to this value, the alignemnt will be output.

-`--map_perc_softclip` - [0.75] specify the percentage when the alignment of genomic part of the chimeric reads will be reported.
+`--map_perc_softclip` - [0.75] Specify the percentage when the alignment of genomic part of the chimeric reads will be reported.
 Only if the ratio of "aligned length / read length" is higher than or equal to this value, the alignemnt will be output.

+`--cores - [6] Number of provided CPUs.`

+`--ram - [24] Number of provided RAM in GB.`

+### Usage examples

+`python HybriDetector.py --sample SAMPLE1.fastq.gz SAMPLE2.fastq.gz --read_length 75 --is_umi FALSE --map_perc_single_genomic 0.85 --map_perc_softclip 0.75 --cores 6 --ram 24`

+Command above starts analysis based on two already trimmed replicates where there are UMIs not used requiring 6 CPU cores and 24 GB of RAM.

 ### Output files